 One of the biggest parks in Hot Springs, this national park is a popular destination among travellers to visit.
 Surrounding by nature and greenery, the park provides many opportunities to its visitors to enjoy a lot of activities.
 A hub of natural springs filled with great medicinal properties, is what had made this place so popular among folks since last 200 years.
 Accommodating the famous Bathhouse Row in its heart, the place is where people often flock to loosen up and relax.
 The Bathhouse Row has around 8 vintage bathhouse including the most popular Fordyce Bathhouse Museum which is renowned to house some of the very unique artefacts and informative exhibits.
 Alongside that, there are other similar themed buildings such Bathhouse Winery with some of the finest native wines in the country.
 Not to forget the half-mile Grand Promenade which when you walk on it, provides a very thorough view of the city and surroundings.
 There are numerous trails around the bathhouse making it a perfect place to go for hiking, and biking as well.

-Hot Springs National Park Information
+Hot Springs National Park Travel Tips

 - Check the weather before arriving to avoid unnecessary hassle.

-Hot Springs National Park Ticket Prices
+Entrance Ticket Details For Hot Springs National Park

 - Entry is free.